Useful Links: Adverse Events Reporting and Medical enquiries

 It is estimated that in the US up to 85 percent of seasonal flu-related deaths have occurred in people 65 years and older and between 50 percent and 70 percent of seasonal flu-related hospitalisations have occurred among people in that age group3.

 If you have another disease or condition such as diabetes or heart problems, you should always check with your pharmacist before buying over-the-counter cold and flu treatments, as these may affect other medications you have been prescribed.

 The flu viruses predominantly circulate during the winter.
 So you should think about how to help protect yourself as the flu season approaches, as this is when you are most vulnerable.

 Vaccination is the most effective way to avoid developing the flu4, and if you are aged 65 and over you are eligible for a free flu vaccination on the NHS.
-Get vaccinated early – from October to early November – to ensure you’re protected right through the winter.
+Get vaccinated as soon as possible, ideally before the end of November, to ensure you’re protected right through the winter5.

 Getting a flu vaccination doesn’t just help protect you, it can also help to prevent you spreading the flu to your spouse, children and grandchildren.
 If you have a carer or home help, it is worth discussing flu prevention measures with them to help reduce the spread of infection.

 You can get your free NHS flu vaccination* at your GP surgery or in a pharmacy, while most pharmacies in the UK also offer private jabs.

 *Free NHS jabs are available only to those who fall within the current risk categories.